smped/BiocAsia/README.md

 - Username: `abacbs`
 - Password: `N@a7co`

+An [etherpad site](https://pad.carpentries.org/BiocAsia2018) is also available for any online discussion during the workshops

 ## Workshop Day: 29 November, 2018

 Rooms 261 & 263, Arts West, University of Melbourne